Asian hip-hop: USA cont. 2000s to present day

 In 2001, MC Jin had a break came when the BET program 106 & Park began inviting local rappers to hold battles in a segment known as Freestyle Friday.
 After he had signed a deal with the Ruff Ryders label.

 In October 2004, Jin released his debut album, The Rest Is History, which reached number 54 of the Billboard Top 200 albums chart.

 In 2005, he released The Emcee's Properganda.
 Following this he released many singles.

-Mid-2008 saw Jin relocate to Hong Kong, initially for three months, to promote his first all-Cantonese language album ABC.
-ABC debuted at #1 and achieved gold status in Hong Kong.
-He is since a very successful rapper in this part of the world.